Unveiling the Mystery: What's the Name for Letters Representing Unknown Numbers?

 3. Geometry and Trigonometry: Representing Unknown Sides and Angles

 Variables are employed in geometry and trigonometry to represent unknown lengths of sides, angles, or areas in shapes and figures.
-For example, we might use x to represent the length of an unknown side in a triangle, then use geometrical principles to solve for x.
+Take this: we might use x to represent the length of an unknown side in a triangle, then use geometrical principles to solve for x.

 4. Statistics and Probability: Analyzing Data and Uncertain Events